proxima-one/plonky2/starky2/src/starky2lib/rlp/ARCHITECTURE.md

 * `Halt:
 	* all registers stay exactly the same
 	* the "height" of the output "stack" is written to the 0th cell of the output memory.
 It will point to the last cell in the output memory.

+## Potential Improvements

+Most of the cost from this STARK comes from reading bytes from the entry memory.
+We can potentially reduce this cost significantly with the following methods:
+	* Have this stark use a second input memory that contains only the string values, and change the entry structure for lists to contain a single index into that memory.
+This would greatly reduce the costs required for external STARKs to check the entries as they will be much shorter.
+However it will not reduce the cost for *this* STARK.
+	* Consider adding colums to the input/output memories to read and write `N` bytes at once.
+If RLP string items are long on average (e.g. receipts which are always > 256 bytes), then this will reduce the number rows drastically.
+However, this comes at the cost of `6N` columns to the trace naively, as each additional cell will require a CTL filter, address, and value column for both the input and output memory.
+That said, there's probaly a clever way to re-use the CTL filters and value columns, potentially reducing this to `4N`.

+Also, this is still a pretty rough prototype.
+There's probably more efficient ways to express the logic of the state machine and its transitions to shave off a fair amount of columns here and there.
+For instance, a lot of CTL filter columns can probably be de-duplicated, as typically the same channels are used during the same states.